On the distribution of the Hodge locus: Atypical Locus -- The Geometric Zilber--Pink conjecture

 \begin{theor}[Geometric Zilber--Pink conjecture for the weakly special atypical locus] Let $\VV$ be a polarizable $\ZZ$VHS on a smooth connected complex quasi-projective variety $S$, with generic Hodge datum $(\G, D)$.
 Let $Z$ be an irreducible component of the Zariski closure $\overline{\HL(S, \VV^{\otimes})_{\ws, \watyp}}^\Zar$ in $S$.
 Then:

-\begin{itemize} \item[(a)] Either $Z$ is a maximal weakly atypical special subvariety; \item[(b)] Or the adjoint Mumford-Tate group $\G_Z^\ad$ decomposes as a non-trivial product $\HH^\ad_Z \times \LL_Z$; $Z$ contains a Zariski-dense set of fibers of $\Phi_{\LL_{Z}}$ which are weakly atypical weakly special subvarieties of $S$ for $\Phi$, where (possibly up to an \'{e}tale covering) and $Z$ is Hodge generic in a special subvariety $\Phi^{-1}( \Gamma_{\G_{Z}}\backslash D_{G_{Z}})^0$ of $S$ for $\Phi$ which is weakly typical (and therefore typical). \end{itemize}
+\begin{itemize} \item[(a)] Either $Z$ is a maximal monodromically atypical special subvariety; \item[(b)] Or the adjoint Mumford-Tate group $\G_Z^\ad$ decomposes as a non-trivial product $\HH^\ad_Z \times \LL_Z$; $Z$ contains a Zariski-dense set of fibers of $\Phi_{\LL_{Z}}$ which are monodromically atypical weakly special subvarieties of $S$ for $\Phi$, where (possibly up to an \'{e}tale covering) and $Z$ is Hodge generic in a special subvariety $\Phi^{-1}( \Gamma_{\G_{Z}}\backslash D_{G_{Z}})^0$ of $S$ for $\Phi$ which is monodromically typical (and therefore typical). \end{itemize}

 \end{theor}